koor-tech/koor/Documentation/CRDs/Block-Storage/ceph-block-pool-crd.md

     If erasure coding is used, the data and coding chunks are spread across the configured failure domain.

     !!! caution
-        Neither Rook, nor Ceph, prevent the creation of a cluster where the replicated data (or Erasure Coded chunks) can be written safely.
+        Neither Koor Storage Distribution, nor Ceph, prevent the creation of a cluster where the replicated data (or Erasure Coded chunks) can be written safely.
 By design, Ceph will delay checking for suitable OSDs until a write request is made and this write can hang if there are not sufficient OSDs to satisfy the request.
 * `deviceClass`: Sets up the CRUSH rule for the pool to distribute data only on the specified device class.
 If left empty or unspecified, the pool will use the cluster's default CRUSH root, which usually distributes data over all OSDs, regardless of their class.
 * `crushRoot`: The root in the crush map to be used by the pool.
 If left empty or unspecified, the default root will be used.
-Creating a crush hierarchy for the OSDs currently requires the Rook toolbox to run the Ceph tools described [here](http://docs.ceph.com/docs/master/rados/operations/crush-map/#modifying-the-crush-map).
+Creating a crush hierarchy for the OSDs currently requires the Koor Storage Distribution toolbox to run the Ceph tools described [here](http://docs.ceph.com/docs/master/rados/operations/crush-map/#modifying-the-crush-map).
 * `enableRBDStats`: Enables collecting RBD per-image IO statistics by enabling dynamic OSD performance counters.
 Defaults to false.
 For more info see the [ceph documentation](https://docs.ceph.com/docs/master/mgr/prometheus/#rbd-io-statistics).
 * `name`: The name of Ceph pools is based on the `metadata.name` of the CephBlockPool CR.
 Some built-in Ceph pools require names that are incompatible with K8s resource names.
 These special pools can be configured